webiny/docs.webiny.com/docs/tutorials/build-a-portfolio-website-with-react-webiny-apollo.md

 ### 1.7 Access Token

 Now that we have our data created, we can go ahead and check the `API information` of our `backend` project.
-We have all of the URLs we need to continue building our project.
+We have all the URLs we need to continue building our project.
 The one we need for now is the Headless CMS - Content Delivery API `cms/read/production`, where Webiny exposes a GraphQL Playground you can use to easily test and debug your API calls.

 ![API Information](/img/tutorials/build-a-portfolio-webste-with-react-webiny-apollo/api-information.png)